 - 2 sheets frozen puff pastry, thawed

-- 2 large quality imported chocolate bars: bittersweet or dark chocolate, break into small squares.
-A lesser quality chocolate will melt and drip out of the pastry.
+- 2 large quality imported chocolate bars: bittersweet or dark chocolate

 - sugar and additional chocolate, melted (optional).

 - Preheat oven to 400°F. Line a baking sheet with silicon sheet or parchment paper.